Bluesheep33/Palcord/README.md

 ###### Set up the palworld api:
 - For the palworld server api to work, you need to set `RESTAPIEnabled` in the DefaultPalworldSettings.ini to `true`
 - If you already ran PalServer.sh once, then you should copy everything from the DefaultPalworldSettings.ini to the PalWorldSettings.ini file
-  - This PalworldSettings.ini file can be found under `Pal/Saved/Config/LinuxServer`.
-Replace LinuxServer with WindowsServer if you're on Windows
+  - This PalworldSettings.ini file can be found under `Pal/Saved/Config/LinuxServer`
 - Start/Restart the palworld server for the api to start working

 ###### Configure the json file: